 Virginia Debt Statistics

 Virginia is one of the wealthiest states in the nation.
-That’s good news for doctors and hospitals because it puts the average income for residents of VA is about $60,000.
+That’s good news for doctors and hospitals because the average income for residents of VA is about $60,000.
 That means that most residents with medical debt are in a position to afford monthly and regular payments.
 This can be done directly through the hospital or with the help of a Virginia medical debt collection agency.